 Conscious of being watched, Noboru was putting on a show, smearing the sand on the backs of his legs and all the way up his thighs.
 When he was satisfied, he stepped into his shoes gingerly so as not to dislodge the sand and minced back to Ryuji.
 “Look,” he said, indicating the sand on his sweating thigh.

 The possible implications of this sexual desire, Ryuji’s unwitting rejection and the jealousy it engenders should not be underestimated in terms of the final moments of the narrative.
-Does Noboru’s complicity stem from his belief in chief’s world view, or from a sense of personal revenge founded in part on this very desire?
+Does Noboru’s complicity in the terrible events of the ending stem from his belief in chief’s world view, or from a sense of personal revenge founded in part on this very desire?
 It is certainly an interesting question, and there is no simple answer.